Endritz/CSI-3450/README.md

 STEP 4: DO PYTHON MANAGE.PY MIGRATE
 STEP 5: RUN THE SERVER
 STEP 6: GOT TO YOUR BROWSER AND TYPE IN http://localhost:8000/login/

+Here is a behind the scenes video of how everything was completed: https://www.youtube.com/watch?v=VPXvmzz__8k